OpenRiskNet/home/openshift/recipes/glusterfs.md

 You need to set the `HEKETI_CLI_USER` and `HEKETI_CLI_KEY` environment variables.
 Key can be found in the `heketi-storage-admin-secret` secret.

-In the hekati pod:
+In the heketi pod:

 ```
 # export HEKETI_CLI_USER=admin
 # export HEKETI_CLI_KEY="<key-from-secret>"
 #
-# hekati-cli help
+# heketi-cli help
 ...
 ```